ShreyasShiva0285/Fraud-Detection/README.md

 - **Contributing**: Explains how others can contribute to the project.
 - **License**: Licensing information for the project.
 - **Acknowledgements**: Credits for any tools, libraries, or communities that contributed to your work.

-You can adjust the sections or further elaborate on specifics related to your repo.
-If you have any additional features, such as data preprocessing pipelines or other components, you can include them as well.